Information and user choice in primary health care markets

 The premise for Part 1 is that the regional health authority has to treat all primary care centers equally, in order to be neutral in terms of competition on this market.
 Using the random number generator within Stata (which we use for all randomizations), we therefore first draw 11 percent of listed individuals over 18 from each of the 150 primary care centers.
 Then, we randomly select 9.0909091 percent of these 11 percent, which constitute the treatment group.
 In total, this procedure implies that 1 percent of the total population over 18 will be treated.
 The remaining 10 percent constitutes the control group.
 Among the treatment group, we then randomly assign 25 percent to the group that only receives information (T1), and 75 percent to the group that receives information and a pre-paid change form (T2).

-Several details about how we will conduct the randomization for Part 2 and 3 are presently not known.
-We will use a cluster randomized trial for Part 3, but a detailed description of the procedure will have to be added at a later date.
+Several details about how we will conduct the randomization for Part 3 are presently not known.
+For administrative reasons Part 3 is postponed.

 Experimental Design Details